Code-Institute-Submissions/Phoenixgreen763-Taekwondo-Llanharan/README.md

     * All content was written by the developer

 * Imagery
-    * All images came from google
+    * All images came from shuttershock.

 * Icons
     * All icons were sourced from fontawesome.
 They have been used on the home page to give a visually appealing connection to the headings.